OscarHemmingsen/PHBS_MLF_2018/README.md

 7.67 % | 98.50 %
 1.50 % | 100 %

-## Prediction rate of outcome in 2016
+## Accuracy rate on 2016 games

-In this model we wan't to use the train dataset between 2002-2003 to predict the outcome of the game in 2016.
-We expect that the prediction rate will not be high, because the game has been changing a lot since.
+In this model we wanted to test our dataset on its ability to predict game outcomes in 2016 based on training data from 2002 and 2003.
+The reason for this train/test split is beacause of the changes the game of American Football has undergone.
+Therefore, we wanted to see if we could build a logistic regression model that were able to fairly accurate predict 2016 games based on training data from 2002.

 <img width="1096" alt="skaermbillede 2018-11-11 kl 20 15 16" src="https://user-images.githubusercontent.com/42951188/48312762-9899e600-e5ee-11e8-84ce-98b5ab74ee78.png">

-Even though the game has been changing a lot, the old dataset is still able to predict the outcome of the game in 2016 with high prediction rate.
+As we can see above, the model is actually fairly close to our original accuracy rate.
+This is a little surprising to us since we would have expected the model to do a litte worse.
+This result could just be based on random luck or we need more data to train and test the model.

 ## Goal of the project